m13253/crosswrapper/Readme.md

 Then type `./activate`, followed by your "host" tuple.

+It will scan your current `$PATH` to create wrapper commands.
+It may take some seconds if you have a lot of commands installed.

 It will start a new shell (by default, bash).
 When you type something like `gcc` in the new shell, `${HOST}-gcc` will be actually invoked.

 When you finished, type `exit`.